Connect

 As you know, we’re big fans of you and your work.
 For our readers who might not be as familiar what can you tell them about what you do?

-As a writer/director, I love to focus inward.
-My mentor once described my work as “funny, sexy, and smart” and I try to live up to that.
-I like everything that I create to be sexy, quirky, and honest.
-Translating my weird experiences into my creative work has been very cathartic.
+As a writer-director, I love to look inward.
+My work has been described as “funny, sexy, and smart,” a bar I actively try to clear.
+Translating my weird experiences into narrative work has been deeply cathartic.
 I usually write protagonists who reflect who I am and what I struggle with, and I write about my friends and everything that makes them magnetic and interesting to me.
-If you don’t feel a little uncomfortable after watching my films, I’ll try harder the next time.
+If you don’t feel a little uncomfortable after watching my films, I’ll usually try harder the next time.
+My most recent project, Brunch, is a half-hour romantic comedy set in modern-day Los Angeles.

 Any advice for finding a mentor or networking in general?